bashtage/kevinsheppard.com/site/pages/teaching/mfe/michaelmas-term.md

 ## Computation

-See the [MATLAB course page](/teaching/matlab/mfe-matlab/) for assignments and data for the MATLAB introduction and companion course.

 See the [Python introduction](/teaching/python/course/) and the [Python companion course](/teaching/python/companion-course/) page for code, data and links to video presentations.

+### Archived

+The MFE course has standardized on Python.
+The [MATLAB course page](/teaching/matlab/mfe-matlab/) remains available for anyone who wishes to use MATLAB.
+It has  assignments and data for the MATLAB introduction and companion course.